Overview

 Term of office

 Lesser Imperial titles often have tenure.
-Once elected, the holder of such a title remains in place until they die, resign the position or are revoked by the Synod.
-More powerful titles are usually subject to re-selection on an annual basis.
+Once elected, the holder of such a title remains in place until they die, resign the position or are revoked or challenged by the Synod.
+Titles with potent powers are usually subject to re-selection on an annual basis.

 All Imperial titles have clearly defined rules that state how the occupant can be removed.